April 12, 1961

 President Kennedy's Historic Speech

-Just 20 days after Alan Shepard's flight, President John F. Kennedy made his historic speech to Congress.
-He challenged the nation to land "a man on the Moon and return him safely to Earth" before the end of the decade.
+On September 12, 1962, just 20 days after Alan Shepard's flight, President John F. Kennedy makes his historic speech at Rice University.
+He challenges the nation to land "a man on the Moon and return him safely to Earth" before the end of the decade.
+Kennedy characterizes space as a new frontier, invoking the famous pioneer spirit from America's past.

 February 20, 1962